mafrmt00/Apple_II_Keyboard/README.md

 ![Correctly jumpered Host Shield](https://github.com/mafrmt00/Apple_II_Keyboard/blob/master/pictures/USB_Host_Shield.jpg "Correctly jumpered Host Shield")
 Make sure to set the solder jumpers as shoen in the picture.
 The Apple II and the UNO operate at 5V.

+### License
+The content of this repos is published under the GNU GENERAL PUBLIC LICENSE Version 2